voxpupuli/agtm/types-and-providers.md

 ```

 Beyond this we wish to make the methods in our provider private so
-they cannot be accidently called from outside of the provider itself.
+they cannot be accidentally called from outside of the provider itself.
 Any method defined below this word will be considered private.

 ```